aniyy117/next-amazon-scraper/my.md

 #### Step 1: Initialize shadcn UI

-Run the following command to initialize shadcn UI in your project:
+Run the following command to set up shadcn UI in your project:

 ```bash
 npx shadcn@latest init
 ```

-You can use the `-d` flag for defaults (e.g., `new-york` for style, `zinc` for base color, and enabling CSS variables):
+You can use the `-d` flag for defaults (like `new-york` for style, `zinc` for base color, and enabling CSS variables):

 ```bash
 npx shadcn@latest init -d